awslabs/threat-composer/e2e/README.md

 `sorting survives filtering`).
 All 8 filter tests and the Priority-sort test still pass, because only the Id comparator was touched.

+**3. Extension variants (needs a variant rebuild, see above).** Two mutations were verified against `tests-variants/`:

+- Drop the guard in `packages/threat-composer-app/src/index.tsx` so it reads `serviceWorkerRegistration.register()` instead of `!isMemoryRouterUsed() && serviceWorkerRegistration.register()`.
+Rebuild the ide-extension variant and **all 16** of its tests fail, because the app enters an infinite reload loop: `checkValidServiceWorker` fetches a `/service-worker.js` that the extension build never emits, gets a 404, unregisters, and calls `window.location.reload()`.
+The named failure is `the bundle should never fetch service-worker.js`, which recorded three requests for it.
+One deleted guard bricks the whole IDE bundle.

+- In `packages/threat-composer/src/hooks/useWorkspaceStorage/index.ts`, change
+  `if (appMode === APP_MODE_IDE_EXTENSION)` to
+  `if (false && appMode === APP_MODE_IDE_EXTENSION)`.
+Clean under `tsc`.
+Exactly the two storage tests fail, listing the 12 `ThreatStatementGenerator.*` keys that leaked into localStorage — the data-leak regression that spec exists for.

 Other one-line mutations worth trying: swap `removeTagFromEntity` for `addTagToEntity` in `handleRemoveTagFromStatement` (tag removal silently no-ops); change `if (sortBy.ascending)` to `if (!sortBy.ascending)`; negate the